 Quite often, P·A will be commissioned for a single piece of work and then return for more when trust and ambitions grow.
-This was the case in P·A's renovation of a nineteenth century mansion on Rotterdam's stately Hoflaan Street.
+This was the case in P·A's renovation of a nineteenth century mansion on Rotterdam's stately Hoflaan.

-Working in close consultation with the client, for the first commission in 2013, PA replaced a poorly-constructed rooftop second floor level with a full, pitched roof form.
-Utilising the full height of the roof, it now houses a renovated master bedroom, ensuite and sitting room.
+Working in close consultation with the client, for the first commission in 2013, P·A replaced a poorly-constructed rooftop second floor level with a full, pitched roof form.
+Utilizing the full height of the roof, it now houses a renovated master bedroom, en suite and sitting room.
 Spaciously reorganized, its quiet color palette results in a tranquil space for retreat.